 RELATED: 21 Holiday Activities in NYC Every Kid Should Try Once

-Visit the brand-spanking-new American Girl Place.
+Visit American Girl Place for some holiday style.
 Photo by Jody Mercier

-5. Duck into the glittering new American Girl Place on the northern edge of Rockefeller Plaza.
-Opened just last month, there's loads of opportunities for interactive play.
+5. Duck into the glittering American Girl Place on the northern edge of Rockefeller Plaza.
+There's loads of opportunities for interactive play.
 You can also treat your daughter to a doll-and-me spa treatment or fancy tea in the on-site cafe.
+How fun is that?

 6. Learn about fire safety at the FDNY Fire Zone, located at 50 Rockefeller Plaza, adjacent to Radio City Music Hall.
 General admission is free to this fire-safety learning center, where kids play with interactive exhibits, climb aboard a fire truck, and meet a real fireman.
 For $6, you can view a multimedia fire simulation presentation.
 During the week, school groups get priority in the morning, so call before heading out.

 A quick elevator ride to the Top of the Rock offers one of the best views of the city.
 Photo by Steve Gardner via Flickr.